mmondics/openliberty-operator-ocpz/README.md

 Please refer to the contents of the [ol-app-install](ol-app-install) folder.

 As a convenience, there are a number of shell scripts provided which automate the manual steps described in the sections below.
-You can use the shell scripts by transfering them to a system containing the Openshift `oc` command line tool, and container runtime tools (either Docker or buildah & podman).
+You can use the shell scripts by transfering them to a system containing the Openshift `oc` command line tool, and container runtime tools (buildah & podman).
 Before running the shell scripts, **be sure to edit the environment variables in the `env` file**, to reflect your system-specfic settings.

 The shell scripts in the ol-app-install folder;
 Name              | Description